'Winter Horseman', The Award-Winning Photograph By Anthony Lau: Hong Kong's Very Own National Geographic Travel Photographer Of The Year (2016)

 In short then, a photographic treasure trove of culture, history and nature, which, fingers crossed, could also include sightings of the rare black-necked crane.

-This is a rare chance to visit a remote ranger's lodge, tucked away deep in the wilds of Kamchatka.
+Provisionally scheduled for August 2022, this is a rare chance to visit a remote ranger's lodge, tucked away deep in the wilds of Kamchatka.
 Guaranteed to be the only visitors, we will journey with expert local guides, on foot, and by boat, to explore the awe-inspiring surroundings; a vast, picturesque lake, surrounded by colourful tundra, and backed by perfectly conical volcanoes.

 In August, we should also see wild reindeer, moose, foxes, Steller's eagles and bears.
 Talking of which, using boats, we will also travel to the coast, to specifically photograph these majestic mammals, as they hunt for salmon at the river's mouth near the ocean.
 And, if we're lucky, we may also encounter a pod of killer whales!